ibby101/difference_finder/README.md

 ## Resources

-The following is a list of resources used to understand the required concepts for this project, and choose the right tools.
+The following is a list of resources used to understand the required concepts for this project, and other tools that aided me during the development process.

 - https://www.eecs.umich.edu/courses/eecs380/HANDOUTS/cppBinaryFileIO-1.html - How to read from a binary file.
 - https://www.youtube.com/watch?v=pnoEgNt9B4E - Mike Shah's C++ Tutorials, Read/Write Binary Data in C++, Youtube.